 The undergraduate advisor also advises new transfer students and places them into the proper classes for their first semester.
 All continuing undergraduate students in good standing are encouraged to seek advisement each semester.

 The department’s practical approach to engineering offers hands-on design experience, as well as theoretical knowledge.
-This is an advantage on the job because graduates actually have experience in implementing projects and designing them.
+This is an advantage on the job because graduates actually have experience implementing projects and designing them.
 Students who enjoy using math and science creatively to solve real-world problems will find rewarding careers as electrical and computer engineers.

 Careers in Electrical and Computer Engineering

-Graduates design and build communication systems; information processing systems; entertainment devices; medical diagnosis equipment; and robotics control, navigation and traffic control systems.
+Graduates design and build communication systems; information processing systems; entertainment devices; medical diagnosis equipment; and robotics control, navigation and traffic control systems, among others.
 Graduates can find work in virtually every industry.
 Among the major employers are electronic manufacturing firms, communication companies, the entertainment industry, public utilities, oil companies, laboratories, transportation companies and chemical plants.
 Some graduates pursue professions as patent attorneys, technical writers, consultants, teachers or technical sales representatives.
 This program not only prepares students to enter the workforce, but also to enter graduate school to pursue an area of specialization.

 The B.S. in Electrical Engineering and the B.S. in Computer Engineering programs are both accredited by the Engineering Accreditation Commission of ABET.